Getting started with the SwiftUI NavigationSplitView

 }

-However, while you can apply custom background colors to separate list items, you can’t highlight the currently selected page, since presenting the menu will reset the current selection.
+However, while you can apply custom colors to separate list items, you can’t highlight the currently selected page, since presenting the menu will reset the current selection.

 Conclusion